twintailsstudios/Top-Down-Test-Game/README.md

 **Installing `socket.io` and `express`**

 Make sure that you are inside of the `top_down_test_game` folder that is defined in this repository.
-With CMD looking at this directory run the command: `npm install` This will automatically install both `socket.io` and `express` packages using the .json files that are inside the `top_down_test_game` folder.
+With CMD looking at this directory run the command: `npm install` This will automatically install both the `socket.io` and the `express` packages using the .json files that are inside the `top_down_test_game` folder.

 **How to run the game server**